Installing and using WordPress plugins

 Think of plugins like apps for your WordPress blog.
 They’re small programs or applications that each perform separate functions or tasks.
 Just as with smart phones, there are many companies and developers globally creating plugins for WordPress sites everyday.
 Many plugins are free, many are paid, and many have versions of both.

 At EmPress, plugins allow us to offer unique customization features for your blog.
 All of our themes look great on their own, but with the purchase of one of our plugins, you gain access to additional features and functionality that can take your site to the next level.
-Be sure to check back at the EmPress shop often, as we’ll continue releasing new plugins that add awesome features to our themes!

 HOW TO INSTALL A PLUGIN